ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 Command parameters and their values:

 * `config profile create` – This command is used to create a connection profile.
 You specify the profile name.
 More detailed information on how to create and modify profiles can be found in the article [{#T}](../../reference/ydb-cli/profile/create.md).
 * `-e` – Endpoint, a string in the format `protocol://host:port`.
 You can specify the FQDN of any cluster node and omit the port.
-By default, port {{ def-ports.grpcs }} is used.
+By default, port {{ ydb-ports.grpcs }} is used.
 * `--ca-file` – Path to the root certificate for connections to the database using `grpcs`.
 The certificate is created by the `ydb-ca-update.sh` script in the `TLS` directory and is located at the path `TLS/CA/certs/` relative to the root of the `ydb-ansible-examples` repository.
 * `--user` – The user for connecting to the database.
 By default, the user `root` is created when executing the `ydb_platform.ydb.initial_setup` playbook.
 * `--password-file` – Path to the password file.
 In each folder with a YDB cluster deployment template, there is an `ansible_vault_password_file` that contains the password for the user `root`.